danielsaidi/website_danielsaidi/_posts/2015/2015-09-11-asp-net-and-webapi-attributes-with-structuremap.md

 ---
 title:   "ASP.NET and WebApi attributes with StructureMap"
 date: 	2015-09-11 09:45:00 +0100
-tags: 	.net c# api-design dependency-injection
+tags: 	.net c# api dependency-injection
 ---

 After some time away from .NET, ASP.NET and WebApi, I'm having a great time when setting up a new WebApi solution for a project at work.

 ## StructureMap